vonglasow/atoum-documentation/source/en/option_cli.rst

 -c <file> / --configuration <file>
 **********************************

-Cette option vous permet de spécifier le chemin vers le fichier de configuration à utiliser pour lancer les tests.
+This option allows you to specify the path to the configuration file used for running the tests.

 .. code-block:: shell